Skylette14/GetBase/README.md

 ## 3. Input and output format

 Input format:
 (example.input)
-Line 1: Species Name, which need to be same with UCSC recorded Column 1: Genome position
+Line 1: Species Name, which need to be same with UCSC recorded;
+Column 1: Genome position.
 Output format:
 The results including a,t,c,g,-,=,N and blank.
 All the results are the same annotation with UCSC rule [1].